rubocode/vision-lk/background/mindsets/questions/purpose-of-life.md

 If we don't know, aren't we just floating about looking for brownie points?

-Or, is there the purpose to life?
+Or, is there purpose to life?

 How do we find out?